-National Association of Social Workers (1999):
+National Association of Social Workers (2008):

-Social workers should protect the confidentiality of all information obtained in the course of professional service, except... when disclosure is necessary to prevent serious, foreseeable, and imminent harm to a client or other identifiable person... and where disclosure of confidential information may be legally required.
+Social workers should protect the confidentiality of all information obtained in the course of professional service, except... when disclosure is necessary to prevent serious, foreseeable, and imminent harm to a client or other identifiable person.
 (1.07)